mda84/High_Performance_Pose_Estimation/README.md

 ```

 ## UniPose
-Download the UniPose_MPII.om file and put it in this folder:
+Download the UniPose_MPII.om and video_pose_3d.om files and put them in this folder:
 >High_Performance_Pose_Estimation/UniPose/model/

 Then being in High_Performance_Pose_Estimation/UniPose/ folder, run the following command: